 I discovered the work of Thomas Merton many years ago but only last year I felt ready for it.
-I guess that’s because his words have the power to go deep within you, and your heart and soul have to be open and ready for such great wisdom… And today I will share with you some of his most powerful and inspiring teachings compiled into 33 life changing lessons.
+I guess that’s because his words have the power to go deep within you, and your heart and soul have to be open and ready for such great wisdom… And today I will share with you some of his most powerful and inspiring teachings compiled as,

 1. The biggest human temptation is to settle for too little.

 “The biggest human temptation is to settle for too little.” ~ Thomas Merton

 “A man knows when he has found his vocation when he stops thinking about how to live and begins to live.” ~ Thomas Merton

 “Anxiety is the mark of spiritual insecurity.” ~ Thomas Merton

 4. The more you try to avoid suffering, the more you suffer.

 “The truth that many people never understand, until it is too late, is that the more you try to avoid suffering the more you suffer because smaller and more insignificant things begin to torture you in proportion to your fear of being hurt.” ~ Thomas Merton

 “To allow oneself to be carried away by a multitude of conflicting concerns, to surrender to too many demands, to commit oneself to too many projects, to want to help everyone in everything, is to succumb to the violence of our times.” ~ Thomas Merton